Rah-Rah-Mitra/KaoGenie/README.md

-Of course.
-Here is the complete, final `README.md` that incorporates the `setup.sh` script, updates the ports, and adds a "Usage" section for a comprehensive developer experience.

----

 # SmartExam

 An advanced, multi-agent autonomous system designed to generate comprehensive and customized exams from high-level topics or user-provided documents.
 By leveraging a series of specialized AI agents, it automates the entire exam creation lifecycle: from intelligent query generation and web crawling for source material to data processing, question generation, solving, and final compilation into polished exam and answer key documents.